xiaosh9527/masif_mimicry/README.md

 ## System and hardware requirements

 MaSIF-mimicry has been tested on Linux.
-To run the mimicry pipeline, first clone the official MaSIF-mimicry repository and then clone this repository inside it.
+To run the mimicry pipeline, first clone the official MaSIF-seed repository and then clone this repository inside it.
+Install docker for running masif-seed.
 ```
 git clone https://github.com/LPDI-EPFL/masif_seed.git
 cd masif_seed